Operations on spectral partition Lie algebras and TAQ cohomology: A shifted Lie algebra structure with restriction

+Finally, when $p=2$, there is only one unary operation of degree $-|x|+1$ on any class $x$ up to a scalar, and in the homotopy fixed points spectral sequence this class is given by the restriction.
+Hence we deduce that $[x,x]=0$ since taking self-bracket is an additive operation while the restriction is not. \end{proof}

-When $p>2$, we expect to see a shifted restricted Lie algebra structure on the $E^\infty$-page analogous to the case $p=2$ with the restriction given by the bottom operation, as was noted in \cite[Remark 4.49]{pd} and by Basterra and Mandell, cf. \cite[Example 1.8.8]{lawson}.
+On the other hand. we expect to see a shifted restricted Lie algebra structure with the restriction $x^{\{p\}}$ on with given by the bottom operation $R^{(-|x|+1)/2}(x)$ on any odd degree class $x$ when $p>2$ and the bottom operation $R^{-|x|+1}(x)$ on any class $x$, as is hinted by the $s=0$ line of the $E^2$-page of the homotopy fixed points spectral sequence in \Cref{lem: hfpsss=0}.
+This was also noted by Basterra and Mandell, cf. \cite[Example 1.8.8]{lawson}.
+Now we lift the structure of a restriction to the homotopy groups of spectral partition Lie algebras.